skogsbaer/sum-product/sum-product-en.md

 `duration` *would* be null.
 Conversely for the other case.

 This is an *encoding* of a sum as a product, with the help of nullable types, and quite indirect at that.
-(In way, nullable types are a degenerate sum of some data type and null.)
+(In a way, nullable types are a degenerate sum of some data type and null.)
 As it is arbitrary, it poses significant risks of being misused: What if `dosageKind` is 1, but `morning` is null, and `speed` is 5?
 Everyone who has been around